VirulCreator/DropParty/README.md

 ## Overview
 Drop Party is a simple, easy to use plugin that lets you create drop parties on your server.

+>- The automatic drop party feature isn't fully tested, let me know if it doesn't work!
+>- The minimum players limit only applies to automatic drop parties, not manually started ones.

 ![DropParty](https://github.com/VirulCreator/DropParty/blob/master/media/dropparty.png)

 ---